SEO Audit Guide: Comprehensive Guide to Conducting SEO Audits

 How to Conduct an SEO Audit

-With over 200 ranking factors in Google’s algorithm, identifying issues can be daunting.
-Similarly, a comprehensive SEO audit can uncover problems and help you formulate a plan to address them.
+Google's algorithm has over 200 ranking factors.
+Spotting issues can feel daunting.
+A thorough SEO audit uncovers the problems and helps you build a plan to fix them.

 Step-by-Step SEO Audit Process